IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Method

 \subsection{Evaluation}

-FID is a common generation task metric in literature, which takes into account sample quality and diversity.
-It can also be used as fitness function to guide evolution in an evolutionary strategy.
-However, the higher time complexity makes it suitable only for methods with less evolutionary generations, otherwise the excessive time cost will make the method useless.
+{The} FID is a common generation task metric in {the} literature \cite{DBLP:conf/iclr/BrockDS19, DBLP:conf/cvpr/KarrasLA19, DBLP:conf/cvpr/KarrasLAHLA20, DBLP:journals/ijcv/LeeTMHLSY20, zhou2022coutfitgan, zhou2022learning}{; it reflects both the} quality and diversity of the samples.
+It can also be used as {a} fitness function to guide evolution in an evolutionary strategy.
+However, {its} higher time complexity makes it suitable only for methods with {fewer} evolutionary generations{;} otherwise the excessive time cost will make the method useless.

 $F^{E-GAN}$ calculates the environmental fitness score of an individual by evaluating the $l$ samples it generates.
-It splits the assessment metric into two aspects: quality fitness score and diversity fitness score.
+It splits the assessment metric into two aspects: {the} quality fitness score and {the} diversity fitness score.
 However, equation \eqref{eq:E-GAN_Fd} cannot fully express the diversity fitness score.
-In fact, $F^{E-GAN}_d$ is not only affected by diversity, but also by quality.
-As an example, if the generated sample distribution of an evaluation object hardly overlaps with the true sample distribution, $D$ can discriminate the samples nearly 100\%.
+In fact, $F^{E-GAN}_d$ is affected {not only} by diversity but also by quality.
+As an example, if the generated sample distribution hardly overlaps with the true sample distribution, $D$ can {almost accurately distinguish the two types of samples}.
 When the $D$ network hardly changes the parameters, the evaluation object will become unduly competitive.
-To put it simply, low quality samples will get high diversity fitness scores.
-This is the problem: $F^{E-GAN}_d$ not only fails to reflect diversity, but also hinders the quality evaluation of $F^{E-GAN}_q$, which makes training vulnerable to vanishing gradient when the balance coefficient is not appropriate.
-Furthermore, the nonlinear scaling of $F^{E-GAN}_d$ amplifies its negative effects, and even the most careful adjustment of the balance coefficients can easily make the evaluation results dominated by a single submetric.

-In addition, $F^{E-GAN}_d$ requires additional computation for the gradient information of discriminator, which increases the time cost significantly.
+To put it simply, low{-}quality samples will {receive} high diversity fitness scores.
+This is the problem: $F^{E-GAN}_d$ not only fails to reflect diversity but also hinders the quality evaluation of $F^{E-GAN}_q$, which makes {the} training vulnerable to {the} vanishing gradients {problem} when the balance coefficient is not appropriate.
+Furthermore, the nonlinear scaling of $F^{E-GAN}_d$ amplifies its negative effects, and even the most careful adjustment of the balance coefficients can easily {cause} the evaluation results {to be} dominated by a single submetric.
+In addition, $F^{E-GAN}_d$ requires additional computation for the gradient information of {the} discriminator, which increases the time cost significantly.